 This practice area isn’t just rife with comedic potential, but it also has the unique opportunity of putting Jennifer in contact with powerful friends and foes from across the MCU.
 Several returning characters are confirmed to appear in the new series, and yes, fortunately for fans of the brooding Bruce Banner, Mark Ruffalo is among them.

-As you look ahead to the exciting new project, here is everything you should know about the She-Hulk series so far, including its star-studded cast, a possible release date, the major MCU connection, and the new green hero’s intriguing comics backstory.
+As you look ahead to the exciting new project, here is everything you should know about She-Hulk: Attorney at Law so far, including its star-studded cast, the 2022 release date, the major MCU connection, and the new green hero’s intriguing backstory in the comics.

 Who Stars In She-Hulk?

 In addition to Maslany (who won an Emmy for her performance in Orphan Black) and Ruffalo, She-Hulk will feature Tim Roth as the Abomination, a soldier who had Bruce’s blood injected into him in The Incredible Hulk and became a monster when it mutated inside of him.
 Deadline also reported that Renée Elise Goldsberry and Ginger Gonzaga would be joining the series, as well as Jameela Jamil in the role of a villain named Titania.
 On July 16, The Good Place star confirmed the news with a TikTok of her in fight training.

 More very exciting news?
 Doctor Strange’s Benedict Wong will also star, in addition to Josh Segarra and Jon Bass.
 Plus, Cox will join the fray, as the Comic-Con trailer revealed.

 As far as the show’s off-camera talent, the people behind several of your favorite funny shows are helming She-Hulk, giving viewers even more to be excited about.
 Rick and Morty’s Jessica Gao will be serving as head writer, with Kat Coiro (Girls5Eva and Dead to Me) and Anu Valia (CollegeHumor) directing.